vishnu-tech/Python_Basics/README.md

 # Python_Basics
-This Repo is on completed python basics for better understanding !
+This Repo is  based on complete python basics for better understanding !